Kamal1409/MFIDS-main/README.md

 ## Introduction

-Welcome to MFIDS (Multi-Faceted Intruder Identification System) - Your Partner in Digital Security! made by Herbert and Adithya
+Welcome to MFIDS (Multi-Faceted Intruder Identification System) - Your Partner in Digital Security!

 ## Purpose